 3. Practical Expertise in a Competitive Industry

-Not surprisingly, the Washington DC area is extremely attractive to people who are interested in careers in politics or public policy.
+Not surprisingly, the Washington DC area is extremely attractive to people interested in political or public policy careers.
 Their plans might include, for example, positions on Capitol Hill or at the World Bank or International Monetary Fund, a research organization such as the Brookings Institution, a political campaign, or a government agency.

-Many, however, will find it difficult to stand out in a crowded job market – each year U.S. colleges and universities grant degrees to more than 160,000 undergraduates who majored in a social science or history.
-The APAN program will give students valuable skills that provide a significant edge in the competitive DC market.
+Many, however, will find it difficult to stand out in a crowded job market – each year, U.S. colleges and universities grant degrees to more than 160,000 undergraduates who majored in social science or history.
+The APAN program will give students valuable skills that provide a significant edge in the competitive D.C. market.

 APAN seeks out the most expertise we can find to fill our faculty needs.
-We will also host a number of workshops, webinars, and similar events designed to introduce students to experts who are practically applying political data analysis skills in the real world.
+We will also host workshops, webinars, and similar events designed to introduce students to experts applying political data analysis skills in the real world.

-UMD’s proximity to the DC market is also undeniably advantageous to our students, who can pursue professional pursuits in tandem with their advanced degree.
-Career-oriented events will also provide students repeated opportunities to facilitate their own relationships with data science professionals and organizations during their education, magnifying their potential for immediate success in the industry.
+UMD’s proximity to the D.C. market is also undeniably advantageous to our students, who can pursue professional pursuits in tandem with their advanced degree.
+Career-oriented events will also provide students with repeated opportunities to facilitate their own relationships with data science professionals and organizations during their education, magnifying their potential for immediate success in the industry.

 APAN students will also benefit tremendously from close access to research resources on campus, such as the annual Critical Issues Poll, the Interdisciplinary Lab of Computational Social Science, the GIS and Spatial Data Center Lab (which includes remote access to statistical software), and the GVPT Experimental Lab.
 These resources and faculty pursuits provide dozens of students each year the opportunity to field interesting survey questions to a national sample and/or employ their own experimental research design on human subjects.
-The proximity APAN students have to these experiential opportunities substantially adds to their overall confidence and knowledge of political data analysis.
+The proximity of APAN students to these experiential opportunities substantially adds to their confidence and knowledge of political data analysis.